 Yes.
 State security deposit laws do not apply to owner-occupied buildings with three or fewer units unless the tenant gives 30 days' written notice to the landlord of the tenant's wish to invoke the law.

-If you want to go right to the source and look up New Jersey law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at New Jersey Statutes Annotated § § 46:8-19, 44:8-21, 44:8-26.
-Your city or county, particularly if your rental property is covered by rent control, might have different landlord-tenant and security deposit laws than those at the state level in New Jersey.
-For tips on looking up New Jersey state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up New Jersey law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at New Jersey Statutes Annotated § § 46:8-19, 44:8-21.1, 44:8-21.2, 44:8-26 (2020).
+To access New Jersey statutes, visit the New Jersey Department of State's website, check out the Library of Congress’s legal research site.